Official: Gas leaks around 1/3 of Denmark's CO2 emissions | Headlines

 - Denmark

-Sabotage is suspected to have caused the leaks, and seismologists said Tuesday that explosions rattled the Baltic Sea before they were discovered.
-The incidents came as the EU struggles to keep a lid on soaring gas and electricity prices.
+Sabotage was suspected to have caused the leaks, and seismologists said Tuesday that explosions rattled the Baltic Sea before they were discovered.
+The incidents come as the EU struggles to keep a lid on soaring gas and electricity prices.

+Methane seen bubbling at the ocean surface was an indication of “a strong upward flow,” according to Paul Balcombe, a member of the engineering faculty at the department of chemical engineering at Imperial College London.

+The loss of pressure in the pipe likely meant a large amount of gas was already lost, he said.
+The impacts of the gas leak are still coming into focus, Balcombe said, but are likely to be significant.

-Bottzauw told a press conference that his agency expects the gas to be out of the pipes, that run from Russia to Germany, by Sunday.
+“It would have a very large environmental and climate impact indeed, even if it released a fraction of this,'' he said.
+Methane is a major contributor to climate change, responsible for a significant share of the climate disruption people are already experiencing.
+That is because it is 82.5 times more potent than carbon dioxide at absorbing the sun's heat and warming the Earth.
+Böttzauw, told a press conference that the agency expects the gas to be out of the pipes, that run from Russia to Germany, by Sunday.

 Some European officials and energy experts have said Russia is likely to blame since it directly benefits from higher energy prices and economic anxiety across Europe.
 But others cautioned against pointing fingers until investigators are able to determine what happened.